Gauthier Onclin

 Gauthier Onclin (born 26 February 2001) is a Belgian professional tennis player.
-He has a career-high ATP singles ranking of world No. 192, achieved on 5 May 2025.
-He is currently the No. 6 singles player from Belgium.
-Onclin plays mainly on the ATP Challenger Tour.
+He has a career-high ATP singles ranking of No. 158 achieved on 24 August 2026 and a doubles ranking of No. 827 achieved on 12 April 2021.

+Onclin plays mostly on the ATP Challenger Tour, where he has won two singles titles.

 Career

 2023: ATP debut in doubles

 In January, Onclin reached the semifinals of the 2023 BW Open in Ottignies-Louvain-la-Neuve where he lost to eventual champion and compatriot David Goffin.

 In May, he defeated the higher-ranked Elias Ymer at a Challenger event in Bordeaux in the first round.
 At the 2023 French Open he defeated Nicholas David Ionel in straight sets in the first round of qualifying before losing to Argentine Thiago Agustin Tirante in three sets.
 Onclin got his revenge over the Argentine in the qualifying at the 2023 Wimbledon Championships, winning in straight sets during his first ever grass-court summer, as his junior years coincided with the grass-court portion of the Tour cancellation due to the COVID-19 pandemic.

 In October, he received a wildcard in doubles for the European Open in Antwerp, alongside compatriot Michael Geerts.
 At the same tournament, in the qualifying singles competition, he defeated higher-ranked American Maxime Cressy.